reinaldorj/themerize/README.md

 # Themerize
-A Grails plugin that allow you to easily develop themes to your app.
+A Grails plugin that allows you to easily develop themes to your app.

 ## 1. Installing
 Just add `runtime ":themerize:0.1.0"` to your `BuildConfig`.